V4Fire/Client/src/components/base/b-tree/README.md

 ## Usage

-### Simple use of the component with a provided list of items and components to render
+### Simple use of a component with a provided list of items and components to render

 ```
 < b-tree &